WilliamBonvini/williamsblog/content/research/quantum_eigenfaces/index.md

 author: William Bonvini
 date: "2023-05-07"
 draft: false
-excerpt: Linear Feature Mapping and Nearest Neighbor Classification with Outlier Detection
+excerpt: A quantum implementation of an algorithm for linear feature mapping and nearest neighbor classification with outlier detection.
 layout: single
-subtitle: Linear Feature Mapping and Nearest Neighbor Classification with Outlier Detection
+subtitle: A quantum implementation of an algorithm for linear feature mapping and nearest neighbor classification with outlier detection.

 title: Quantum Eigenfaces
 links:
 - icon: github